Quebec police to investigate incident in Nunavik community

 Young Kuujjuaq man medevaced to Montreal with serious injuries

-A young Nunavik man has been medevaced to Montreal with serious injuries following an apparent shooting in Kuujjuaq early Aug.
+A young Nunavik man has been medevaced to Montreal with serious injuries following a shooting in Kuujjuaq early Aug.
 19.

-Kativik Regional Police Force officers responded to a call at 9:30 a.m. about an “armed and violent” man walking through the Nunavik community, the Sûreté du Québec said Aug.
+Kativik Regional Police Force officers responded to a call at 9:30 a.m. about an “armed and violent” man walking through the Nunavik community, the Sûreté du Québec provincial police said Aug.
 19.

 The Kativik Regional Government said in an email that the man was firing a gun at the time police were called.

-During the police response, the SQ say the man was injured and transported to Kuujjuaq’s Tulattavik health centre.
+The SQ say the man was injured during the police response and was brought to Kuujjuaq’s Tulattavik health centre.
 From there, he was medevaced to a Montreal hospital for more care.